San Francisco Travel: Experiencing the historic City by the Bay

 “Where are we going, Walt Whitman?
 The doors close in an hour.
 Which way does your beard point tonight” | Allen Ginsberg

-The thought of traversing the congested harbor walk and roadways via Segway seemed like a hazardous idea.
+The thought of traversing the congested harbor walk and busy roadways via Segway seemed like a hazardous idea.

 “The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars” | Jack Kerouac